 Is there anyway I can use insurance?
 I won't be able to pay for a month.

 Thank you for asking this thoughtful question and for having genuine motivation to feel better.
 It takes courage to reach out for help, and your curiosity about BetterHelp can make the process of starting therapy feel less overwhelming.
 I understand how stressful it feels to want support but be worried about the cost.
 You are not alone.
 Many people face similar challenges.
 Some therapists on the BetterHelp platform now accept insurance (state-limited).
 BetterHelp works with most major insurance plans so you can access therapy more affordably.
-Insured members pay an average co-pay of around $19 per session.
+Insured members pay an average co-pay of around $23 per session.

-BetterHelp is a subscription-based platform which offers consistent access to mental health support and is billed monthly.
+BetterHelp is a subscription-based platform that offers consistent access to mental health support and is billed monthly.
 You will be able to connect with your therapist weekly through messaging, live video or phone sessions, or by using the live chat feature.
 The convenience and flexibility are great benefits of this platform.

 I appreciate you being vulnerable, sharing your needs, and seeking help.
 Therapy plays an important role in supporting people who are living with anger management challenges or struggles with their moods.
 Therapy provides a safe and structured space to understand, manage, and change difficult patterns.
 With anger, therapy helps individuals recognize their emotional triggers, learn healthier coping strategies, and develop tools for calming the body and mind before reactions escalate.
 It also allows people to practice new ways of expressing frustration in healthy ways.